BRITAIN AND EUROPE 1973-2020 • • METHOD 1

 Sum-up ideas: These docs show the British political consensus between the Conservative and Labour prties to apply, join and stay in the EEC with only political extremes contesting the decision.

-We may wonder how the relationship between the UK & Europe evolved when Margaret Thatcher -the Iron Lady, became PM or With the 1975 referendum Britain decided to stay in Europe, what about the 2016 referendum?
+Open: We may wonder how the relationship between the UK & Europe evolved when Margaret Thatcher -the Iron Lady, became PM or With the 1975 referendum Britain decided to stay in Europe, what about the 2016 referendum?